44 Cats

-44 Cats (44 Gatti) is an Italian computer-animated children's television series created by Iginio Straffi.
+44 Cats (44 Gatti) is an Italian animated children's television series created by Iginio Straffi.
 The series is mainly produced by the Rainbow studio, which was co-owned by Viacom at the time of the show's premiere.
-Viacom's Nickelodeon channels broadcast 44 Cats worldwide, while both RAI's YoYo network and Nick Jr. Italy air the series in Italy.
-The series follows the adventures of four kittens who make up a musical group called the Buffycats.
-The series premiered on Rai YoYo in Italy on 11 December 2018.
+Viacom's Nickelodeon channels broadcast 44 Cats worldwide, while both RAI's YoYo network and Nickelodeon Italy air the series in Italy.
+The series follows the adventures of four kittens - Lampo, Meatball, Milady and Pilou - who are part of a musical group called the Buffycats.
+The series premiered on Rai YoYo in Italy on 12 November 2018.

 The series was inspired by a song from the 1968 Zecchino d'Oro competition called "Quarantaquattro gatti".

 The series was renewed for a second season, which began airing in Italy in March 2020.
 It aired internationally later in the year.